Kavin511/Kavin511/README.md

 ### Hii..I'm [Kavin](https://kavin-dev/netlify.app) 👋

-Self motivated to get  a challenging position in a reputable organization to  start my career and utilize my  skills for the growth of organization.
+Self motivated to start  a challenging position in a reputable organization to  start my career and improve my skills

 ### Connect with me: